w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Use headings to convey meaning and structure

 Use short headings to group related paragraphs and clearly describe the sections.
-Good headings provide an outline and structure of the information presented.
+Good headings provide an outline of the content.

 {::nomarkdown}
 <%= example :start, :plural %>